DewofyourYouth/DewofyourYouth.github.io/_posts/2018-07-15-first-post.md

 ---
 layout: post
-title: "This is a post"
+title: "This My First Post"
 date: 2018-07-15
 ---

-Hurray.
+I've set up a Jekyll blog on Github.
+Hurray!

+I'll be customizing it and adding content soon.